 Obstacles that can potentially arise and plans for overcoming them

-Determine the purpose of the forecast.
-Consider how it will be used, the degree of accuracy needed, factors that will come into play, and the time and effort that will be invested into creating the forecast.
+Determine the purpose of the forecast and its potential impact.
+Consider how it will be used, the degree of accuracy required, factors that will come into play, and the time and effort that will be invested into creating the forecast.

 Choose your forecast time frame.